 Exhaustion comes to mind when I think about how I felt when I got out of bed on the morning of day four in Singapore.
-Through the first couple of days I had walked well over fifty-kilometres in distance and my legs were feeling real heavy as I pondered how the rest of the day was going to pan out.
+Through the first couple of days, I had walked well over fifty-kilometres in the distance, and my legs were feeling heavy as I pondered how the rest of the day was going to pan out.

-> In-fact there was no time to be weighed down, because on day-four of Singapore Diaries, I upgraded hotels to the Nuve Urbane Hotel, where I was located much closer to the city-centre, and had a greater opportunity to explore the heart of Singapore City.
+There was no time to be weighed down, because, on day-four of Singapore Diaries, I upgraded hotels to the Nuve Urbane Hotel, where I was located much closer to the city centre and had a more significant opportunity to explore the heart of Singapore City.

-> Checking into the Boutique Nuve Urbane Hotel
+Checking into the Boutique Nuve Urbane Hotel

 It was time to pack the old backpack, check out of the Fragrance Hotel in Geylang and move about four-kilometres west to a more central location of Singapore, and checked myself into the Nuve Urbane Hotel in Lavender.

 Now, I am not a spokesman for the hotel, but it was the ideal boutique hotel for a solo traveller.
 My room only slept one, as it contained only a single bed, but the room had all the perks, a television, air-conditioning, private bathroom, real coffee and a free minibar that consisted of biscuits, chips and nuts.
 It was happy snacking while watching a movie during the evening.